camilodel02/Picar-X-Nvidia-Omniverse-using-Mqtt/README.md

 # Nividia Omniverse extension for Picar-x Digital Twin
-Picar-X is a robotic car commonly used for research and education activities.
-I created an extension using Nvidia Omniverse to create the digital twin of Picar-X and it can be controlled within the extension kit I created, that you will find in this repository.
+Picar-X is a robotic car widely used for research and educational purposes.
+I developed an extension using NVIDIA Omniverse to create a digital twin of the Picar-X, allowing it to be controlled directly within the extension kit I built.
+The communication protocol used is MQTT on Python (mosquitto broker)

-In this repository you will find all you need to enable the extension created in Nvidia Omniverse.
-This extension includes the extension.py file, which is the code used for developing the extension.
+This repository contains everything needed to enable the extension in NVIDIA Omniverse, including the extension.py file, which serves as the core of the extension's functionality.
 ## System Framework Preview
 ![Preview](https://github.com/camilodel02/Picar-X-Nvidia-Omniverse-using-Mqtt/blob/main/DigitalTwin.png)
 # Extension Project Template